tsawler/go-metal/README.md

 ## 🚀 Overview

 Go-Metal is a PyTorch-inspired deep learning library built specifically for Apple Silicon.
 It provides GPU-accelerated tensor operations, automatic differentiation, and a complete training pipeline - all with the safety and simplicity of Go.
-It's only dependency apart from the standard library is google.golang.org/protobuf, so the package and read and write ONNX files.
+It's only dependency apart from the standard library is google.golang.org/protobuf, so the package can read and write ONNX files.

 Why did I build this?
 I wanted to increase my knowledge in Machine Learning, and building something like this from scratch seemed like a good way to take a deep dive into that topic.